Powerful ECE Registry Data is Key to Informing Workforce Compensation Policy and Strategies

 The early care and education workforce has already entrusted their data to their registries, with all the key elements we need to paint clear pictures reflecting their current and future needs.

 Workforce registries foster relationships with the workforce on a daily basis.
-They collect qualitative data in a variety of ways that deeply inform and support them in their work.
-Registry staff engages daily with early childhood professionals providing career advice and technical assistance, conducting focus groups to understand their needs, and facilitating access to training and coaching.
+They collect qualitative data in a variety of ways that deeply inform and support the workforce.
+Registry staff engage daily with early childhood professionals providing career advice and technical assistance, conducting focus groups to understand their needs, and facilitating access to training and coaching.
 This role, plus the additional functions they perform to strengthen professional development, situates them in a pivotal position to elevate and include the voices of the workforce in building equitable and supportive systems.

 For anecdotal evidence, look at how The Aspire Registry in New York captured its story.
 It reflects the positive experiences of the workforce with their state registry over the past ten years.
 Collaboration and community-based, participatory research is at the heart of NWRA’s work.
 We are collectively a community committed to human-centered design and to lifting up the registries and their powerful data, providing insights to inform workforce solutions.